-Taste the flavours of Greece during this three-hour or so small-group cooking class, where you'll learn how to make dolmades, pilau, chicken youvetsi, loukoumades, roasted lemon potatoes, home made bread and many more – and then feast on it all, while enjoying amazing ocean views.
+Taste the flavours of Greece during this three-hour or so small-group cooking class.
+You'll learn various recipes such as: dolmades, burghal wheat pilau with Greek yoghurt, chicken youvetsi, loukoumades, roasted lemon potatoes, home made bread, moussaka, pastichio, kourabiedes, and many more – and then feast on it all, while enjoying amazing ocean views.

 Where: McCrae, Mornington Peninsula